Ralston Crawford: Early life

 He was born on September 5, 1906, in St. Catharines, Ontario, and spent his childhood in Buffalo, New York.

 He studied art beginning in 1927 in California at the Otis Art Institute.
 After working at the Walt Disney Studio in Hollywood, California, he relocated to further study art at the Pennsylvania Academy of the Fine Arts, and at the Barnes Foundation in Philadelphia.
-It was there he was exposed to the art of Picasso and Matisse.
+It was there he was exposed to the work of Picasso and Matisse.
 After traveling to Paris, Crawford enrolled at the Académie Colarossi in 1932, followed by time spent at the Académie Scandinave a year later.

 Work

-In 1934, he had his first one-man showing at the Maryland Institute College of Art.
+In 1934, he had his first one-man show at the Maryland Institute College of Art.
 Crawford is best known for his abstract paintings of urban life and industry.
 His early work placed him with Precisionist artists like Niles Spencer and Charles Sheeler.
 Here, the focus was on realistic, sharp portrayals of factories, bridges, and shipyards.

-In the 1940s, he served as the chief of visual presentation in the United States Army Air Force, in the weather division.
+Ralston enlisted in the Army in Buffalo on July 8, 1942 and was assigned to the 603rd Engineer Camouflage Battalion at Fort Meade.
+This was a unit in what later became known as the Ghost Army.
+He stayed there for about seven months and then transferred to Washington, DC where he served as the chief of visual presentation in the United States Army Air Force, weather division.

 Later work was geometrically abstract.
 In Spain, he observed bullfighting, and the religious procession during Holy Week in Seville.
 In New Orleans, he painted and photographed cemeteries and jazz musicians (requiring a permit to visit bars normally restricted to blacks).
 Fortune Magazine sent Crawford to the Bikini Atoll in 1946 to record a nuclear weapons test.

 In 1971, the Contemporary Arts Center in Cincinnati held a retrospective of his work.
 In 1972 Crawford won an award from the National Academy of Design.